Ritchie Valens: Tributes

 On February 2, 2009, Surf Ballroom held a 50th anniversary honoring the last concert of Buddy Holly, J.P.
 "The Big Bopper" Richardson, and Valens.
 The event lasted one week and had performances that honored the memories of the three men.
 Family members and friends of the stars made appearances.

 Many murals have been painted around Pacoima in honor of the late Valens.

 In 1985, artist Manuel Velasquez (assisted by 25 students) created a 12 by 20 ft mural, which was painted on the side of a classroom building at the former Pacoima Junior High (now Pacoima Middle School) depicting Valens's image, records labeled with some of his greatest hits, and the newspaper article about the plane crash that took his life.

 Another mural went up in 2012 at the intersection of Van Nuys Boulevard and Amboy Avenue, which was painted by Hector Ponce.
 A second one was painted in 2012 by Levi Ponce and is located on Van Nuys Boulevard and Telfair Avenue.
 A monument has also been built as a tribute.
 It was put on display in 2013, and is located at Ritchie Valens Park at 10731 Laurel Canyon Boulevard.

-On May 13, 2016, the 75th anniversary of Valens' birthday, the Los Angeles City Council declared May 13 "Ritchie Valens Day".
+On May 13, 2016, what would have been Valens' 75th birthday, the Los Angeles City Council declared May 13 "Ritchie Valens Day".

 A section of the Interstate 5 Freeway in the northeast San Fernando Valley has been named after Valens.
 The Ritchie Valens Memorial Highway is located between the 170 and 118 freeways.
 On August 25, 2018, a celebration was held in his honor to commemorate his legacy.
 The unveiling ceremony was held at Ritchie Valens Park, located at 10731 Laurel Canyon Boulevard in Pacoima.
 Replicas of the freeway sign were revealed at the celebration.
 The event was open to the public and free to attend.
 A few relatives of Valens played live performances as a tribute to the late singer.
 Leaders from the community and state gathered for the festivities.